rlennon/Doodle/README.md

 - Be on time for Stand Ups and meetings.
 - Mobile phones on silent.
 - Everyone has equal voice and valuable contribution.
+- Keep your language and tone professional at all times.
 - Be honest.

 **Communication**